sheryew/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Automatically opens a new tab in your default brower to this User Guide page.

+If HRInsight is unable to redirect you to the page, it will show a dialog box containing URL to this page.

 Format: `help`